 In a second experiment, the official dataset for stage 3 was recomputed.
 All encoder parameters are the same as for the official HOP stage 3 dataset generation, except the QP chroma offset which was set to 1.

 By increasing the QP chroma offset, the quality on Y, U and V of the dataset are more balanced.

-Partial training is then performed, that is training only from stage 3, using official stage 3 dataset.
+Partial training is then performed, that is training only from stage 3, using official stage 3 training process.

-After generating the new dataset, several trainings have been performed.

 Validation loss